 - (2) Start Phases.
-The requested speed/acceleration in the terms 'slow,' 'medium' or 'fast', for the three phases: pull out of the water or off the dock; ride over the bumps; and acceleration to speed. - (a) At the skier's discretion the second phase is permitted to be enlarged with another instruction such as, but not limited to; speed, out of the wash foot plant, or spin around.
+The requested speed/acceleration in the terms 'slow,' 'medium' or 'fast', for the three phases: pull out of the water or off the dock; ride over the bumps; and acceleration to speed. - (a) At the skier's discretion the second phase is permitted to be enlarged with another instruction such as, but not limited to; speed, out of the wash foot plant, or spin around. - (b) The skier is permitted to request an intermediate rpm or speed for planing; ±200 rpm or ±5 kph or ±3 mph tolerance.

+(3) Start/Course Speed.

-- (b) The skier is permitted to request an intermediate rpm or speed for planning; ± 200 rpm or ± 5 kph or ± 3 mph tolerance. - (3) Start/Course Speed.
-The start and course speed shall be given in units of whole kph or one-half mph with a tolerance of ±1 kph or ±1⁄2 mph and shall be limited by the maximum speed attainable by the towboat.
-The skier is permitted to request a differing starting speed and course speed. - (4) Request Speed Signal.
+- (a) The requested towboat start and course speed shall be given in units of whole kph or one-half mph with a tolerance of ±1 kph or ±1⁄2 mph and shall be limited by the maximum speed attainable by the towboat. - (b) The skier is permitted to request a differing starting speed and course speed. - (c) On achieving "course speed," the driver shall notify the boat judge(s) by calling "speed on."

+Note: Course speed is defined in 102.

+- (4) Request Speed Signal.
 The skier may request a signal when the requested start and/or course speed is attained.
 This signal may be requested in the form of sound, a hand signal or a tap/chop on the rope. - (5) Raise Engine.
 The Skier can request the Driver to raise the engine from the default position and is responsible to approve its placement before commencing.